noakanois/Chesscom_Lichess_ELO_converter/README.md

 # Chesscom Lichess ELO converter

 ### TL:DR:
-Scrapes User Data from Lichess and Chesscom.
-Cleans and transforms the Data to create a prediction for an ELO Rating conversion between websites and time controls.
+Scrapes user data from Lichess and Chesscom.
+Cleans and transforms the data to create a prediction for an ELO Rating conversion between websites and time controls.
 Below is a little dashboard to explore the converter.
 This repo does all the data extraction/transforming and calculating.

+Checkout the dashboard below.

 ## Dashboard
 ### https://share.streamlit.io/noakanois/elo_converter